• Skip to primary navigation

 Cut the tomato into 6 to 8 wedges and keep them aside.

-Fry The Kofte And Vegetables
+Fry the Kofte and Vegetables

 Place a frying pan on medium heat and then add vegetable oil.
 When the oil is hot enough, fry the potatoes until browned on all sides and set aside.
 The potatoes will still be uncooked, we just need the caramelization on the outside.